|Friends of Maple Grove Cemetery, Inc., a Non For Profit Organization|

-Click here to see RSVP and more information about this project and event.
+Click here to see a flier about this event

 Grebe Radio!
 Friends of Maple Grove recently purchased a wonderful Grebe Radio!
 Alfred Grebe was born in Richmond Hill and opened the Grebe Radio Factory in his old homestead.
 He died in 1935 and is buried at Maple Grove Cemetery.
 Grebe Radios are highly prized and made at the Richmond Hill factory.
 Click here to see pictures of the wonderful Grebe Radio!

 Membership The Friends of Maple Grove have many wonderful events planned.
 By becoming a member you help support our efforts and benefit in many ways.
 Student Members ($15), Individual Members ($25), Family ($35), and Organizational Supporters ($75).
 Also consider becoming a Friends of Maple Grove SPONSOR or PATRON.
 [Join here]